 HOW TO APPLY

 PlayGround has issued a Request for Proposals for the 2019 Innovator Incubator program, running late-January through December 2019.
-Applications for the 2019 Innovator Incubator will be due by 11:59pm, Friday, January 11, 2019 and finalists will be announced on or before January 28, 2019.
+Applications for the 2019 Innovator Incubator will be due by 11:59pm, Monday, January 21, 2019 (EXTENDED DEADLINE) and finalists will be announced on or before January 28, 2019.
 Competitive proposals, to be developed by teams of Bay Area artists, will include: a mission statement and vision statement for an innovative new theatre company; a proposal for the initial three productions of this new company; a detailed proposal for the initial production, including artists to be involved (committed, pending, or to be confirmed), a production budget and resource development plan (if funding beyond projected ticket sales will be needed to cover production expenses), the target audience and a marketing plan to reach that audience, and the names of three leading local individuals to serve on an advisory board for the new company.
 The proposal will also include a strategy to achieve sustainability once the project emerges from the incubator.
-Applications will be due by January 11, 2019.
+Applications will be due by January 21, 2019 (EXTENDED DEADLINE).
 By late-January 2019, PlayGround will competitively select the up to 6 teams/projects to participate in the PlayGround Innovator Incubator.

 Participants will sign up for PlayGround’s fiscal sponsorship program, providing them with access to both institutional and individual giving opportunities under the umbrella of PlayGround’s 501c3.
 Incubator participants will collectively attend monthly gatherings with opportunity for intensive training and peer-to-peer learning on a variety of key capacity building areas, including grant writing, budgeting, artistic and organizational strategic planning, and marketing, among others.
 Additionally, teams will be matched with mentors from the field to work 1-on-1 on areas of specific relevance and interest.
 Teams will each develop a business plan to fund and implement their proposed season and PlayGround will competitively award free rehearsal and performance space at Potrero Stage for the top two teams’ opening projects.
 Remaining teams will be eligible for significantly discounted space use.
 The initial productions of the PlayGround Innovator Incubator will take place July 29-August 25, 2019 with year 2 productions to be presented July 27-August 23, 2020.
 Following their initial productions, PlayGround will work with each of the incubated companies to map out plans for the following year, including strategies around production planning, fundraising, and organizational development.